Maine West helps students connect to online learning

 BETHEL — As the coronavirus pandemic forced an overnight shift to remote learning, schools in western Maine suddenly faced a new challenge: How to deliver educational services to students with no home internet access.

-“The support from Maine West to provide these mobile hotspots for some of our families has greatly enhanced our ability to connect to all students during these challenging times,” said David Murphy, SAD 44 superintendent of schools.
+“The support from Maine West to provide these mobile hotspots for some of our families has greatly enhanced our ability to connect to all students during these challenging times,” said David Murphy, Superintendent of Schools in SAD 44 serving the Bethel area.
 “We were thrilled to receive these devices in a such timely fashion and to be able to provide additional remote learning support for the families and students who needed it the most.”

+“Our hats are off to Maine West for recognizing this need and immediately putting together a program to help students during the COVID-19 shutdown,” said Jim Largess, director of The River Fund Maine.
+“We initially were focused on making sure internet cost was not a barrier for Bethel area students.
+Partnering with Maine West allowed us to expand that focus to students who simply don’t have home internet availability without a mobile hotspot.”

-In addition to serving kindergarten through grade 12 schools, the Maine West hotspot initiative is supporting nontraditional learners such as Alana Bracket through adult education programs and the University College Centers in Rumford and South Paris.
+In addition to serving K-12 schools, the Maine West hotspot initiative is also supporting non-traditional learners such as Alana Brackett through adult education programs and the University College Centers in Rumford and South Paris.

-Bracket, recipient of the Osher New Beginnings Scholarship, is a first-time college student at the University College Center in South Paris.
-She said she would not have been to complete her first college course this spring without the mobile hotspot provided by Maine West.
+Brackett, recipient of the Osher New Beginnings Scholarship, is a first-time college student at the University College Center in South Paris.
+She said she would not have been to complete her very first college course this spring without the mobile hotspot provided by Maine West.

+“High speed internet simply isn’t available for many people in rural communities, and others aren’t able to afford a home internet connection,” says Mia Purcell, vice president of economic development and impact at Community Concepts Finance Corporation.
+“No matter the reason, and particularly right now, no student should be prevented from learning because they can’t connect to the internet.”

+Broadband Access and Adoption is one of three priority focal areas identified by Maine West partners as key to addressing persistent rural community challenges.
+The other priorities are Educational Aspirations and Active Communities.
+As part of the Maine West initiative, in 2019 the Northern Forest Center supported the purchase and installation of new computers, software, printers and wireless internet connections for 11 public libraries serving the Maine West region.

 Comments are not available on this story.